Dart120/alpha_sync/README.md

 Connect your computer to your camera via wifi.
 Go to MENU -> Network -> Send to Smartphone Func. -> Send to Smartphone -> Select on Smartphone.
 Then connect using the SSID and password that your camera provides.
 Then run the following code.

+Please note that this will only transfer images and not videos!

 ```javascript
 const {AlphaSync} = require('alpha_sync')
 const as = new AlphaSync()